oplikos/Napoleon-Card-Game/README.md

-# Napoleon-Card-Game
+# Napoleon-Card-Game built using Chat-GPT in less than one hour
-Card Game

 Distribution rules you want:

 We have 3 columns: Left, Middle, Right.

-Cards are dealt row by row, left & right columns only (no cards initially go to middle except Aces).
+Cards are dealt row by row, left & right columns only (no cards initially go to the middle except Aces).

 First card → Left column, row 1